How to Learn Spanish on Your Own - The Complete Method

 Here's a video where you can hear Latin American Spanish, just so you know what I'm talking about:

-In this section, I'll teach you some of the key points that'll help you sound like a Spanish speaker of Latin America.
+In this section, I'll teach you some of the key points that'll help you speak Spanish without an accent.

 If you want to keep your accent, then you don't need to read this and you can proceed to the Find Spanish-speaking partners step right away.